-HOLLY SHEPPARD is in her tenth season with the Chorale.
+HOLLY SHEPPARD is in her fourteenth season with the Chorale.
 She began working towards a degree in Vocal Performance at the University of New Mexico and then moved to Phoenix to attend the University of Advancing Technology (UAT).
 She earned a B.A. in Multimedia with a Digital Animation emphasis and spent six years as an Environment Artist in the video game industry.
 She currently works as an artist and animator at Scientific Games Firebird Studios creating slot machine games.
 Holly has continued her vocal education, studying with voice instructor Gail Dubinbaum.
-She is a regular soloist and performer with Phoenix Opera and is also a member of the Arizona Opera Chorus.
-She sings alto with the Schola Cantorum at Saints Simon and Jude Cathedral and performs frequently throughout the Valley.
+She is a regular soloist and performer with Phoenix Opera and a member of the Arizona Opera Chorus.
+She sings with the Schola Cantorum at Saints Simon and Jude Cathedral and performs frequently throughout the valley in both solo and choral settings.
 Holly and her husband George are outdoor enthusiasts living in Mesa with their two birds, Luna and Beaker.

 ANJELICA SIMONE is absolutely thrilled to be singing in her second season with the Phoenix Chorale.
 Anjelica studied Choral Music Education at Northern Arizona University where she was highly involved in the majority of the choral ensembles including Shrine of the Ages, High Altitude, Chamber Singers, and the Sedona Academy of Chamber Singers.
 Anjelica currently serves as the alto section leader and Cantor at St. Maria Goretti Catholic Church and sings with Solis Camerata.
 She also performs both as a soloist and as part of choral ensembles around the valley.
 Anjelica works full time as an Administrative Assistant at an accounting firm in Chandler.